kobayashikento/giphyfeed/README.md

 Conclusion: Need to spend some time learning Ember.

 **2. Preparing/Learning**
-Learning Ember, key notes and comments will be left below for my future reference.
+<br>Learning Ember, key notes and comments will be left below for my future reference.